bytechefhq/bytechef-workflows/README.md

-# Piper Example Pipelines
+# Integri Atlas Example Workflows

-A collection of example pipelines for use with the Piper Workflow Engine.
+A collection of example pipelines for use with the Integri Atlas Workflow Engine.